 |Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

-The end of the year is a time when many spouses in troubled marriages start thinking seriously about divorce.
-Getting through the holidays and making a fresh start for the New Year make January a very popular time for filing for divorce.
-However, while you may wait until after the 1st to actually file, there's plenty of planning that can be done now that will make the process that much easier when 2016 arrives.
+The end of the year is a time when many people in troubled marriages start thinking seriously about divorce.
+Getting through the holidays and making a fresh start for the New Year make January an appealing time to begin the divorce process.
+However, while you may wait until after the 1st to actually file, there's plenty of planning that can be done now that will make the process that much easier when 2018 arrives.

 Make a complete list of all debts you and your spouse have--both separate and joint.
 Then, run your credit reports to make sure they match your list.
 If there are discrepancies, determine if the debt is a legitimate one that you forgot about or if there is an error or even possibly a fraud issue.
 If you determine that your spouse has obtained credit fraudulently in your name, it's better to know about it now and have it addressed in the divorce proceedings than find out months or even years down the road.
 You can access your credit reports from each of the three credit bureaus (Equifax, Experian, and TransUnion) completely free and instantly online by going to annualcreditreport.com.